 Live casinos offer the best of both worlds: you enjoy the flexibility and accessibility of an online casino game, but share in the social experience of playing against another person.

-On Bojoko, you can read about other players' experiences.
+On Bojoko, you can read about experts' experiences.
 It is much easier to find a good game when you don't have to rely solely on what the developer says.
-Every Bojoko user can write about their experiences and we also have reviews from our casino experts.
-These experts systematically go through casinos and games, and then review them.
+The reviews of our experts systematically go through casinos and games and tell you exactly what they're like.

 Rules can be either very simple or extremely complex